bbkbyti/tripopolis/README.md

 - Appropriate axios calls to render information from Airtable documentation
 - Display API information on the relevant component
 - Allow user to add their favorite places
+- Style with flex box
+- Media Query for cell phone size

 #### PostMVP

 - Allow user to delete their their posts
 - Allow users to edit their posts
 - Provide appropriate tools for users to be able to upload their personal photos if they choose to
+- Style with tailwind

 ## Project Schedule